Memorandum of Understanding between the United States Food and Drug Administration and the Association of American Feed Control Officials

 The FDA and AAFCO agree to the following:

-G. Disagreements on existing feed ingredient definitions, the establishment of new ingredient definitions, or modifications of existing definitions between the FDA and AAFCO will be referred to an arbitration board.
-The arbitration board will be comprised of two representatives from AAFCO appointed by the Board and two representatives from the FDA that are appointed by the director, FDA CVM Office of Surveillance and Compliance and the director, FDA CVM Division of Animal Feeds.
+- Disagreements on existing feed ingredient definitions, the establishment of new ingredient definitions, or modifications of existing definitions between the FDA and AAFCO will be referred to a review board.
+The review board will be comprised of two representatives from AAFCO appointed by the Board and two representatives from the FDA that are appointed by the director, FDA CVM Office of Surveillance and Compliance and the director, FDA CVM Division of Animal Feeds.

-J. This Memorandum of Understanding will be reviewed annually by the AAFCO Board and the FDA and may be modified by mutual consent of both parties.
+- This Memorandum of Understanding will be reviewed annually by the AAFCO Board and the FDA and may be modified by mutual consent of both parties.
 Parties will provide each other with written notice 30 working days in advance regarding the modifications being sought.
-Any modification will be published inthe Federal Register.
+Any modification will be published in the Federal Register.

 Center for Veterinary Medicine, FDA